Relative Risk Reduction Formula (Table of Contents)

 Risk measures have the advantage of being stable across populations with different baseline risks and are, for instance, useful when combining the results of different trials in a meta-analysis.

-It is widely used in the medical industry to calculate the effect of the introduction of new medicines and medical practices, which in turn results in the betterment and improvement of the medical industry.
+It is widely used in the medical industry to calculate the effect of introducing new medicines and medical practices, which in turn results in improving the medical industry.

 Relative Risk Reduction Formula Calculator